Skip to content

 Interpretation

-A growing colony with parent + possibly one satellite.
+A growing colony with a parent plus possibly one satellite.
 First frass piles likely appearing.
-Treatment cost: $400–$700 + 30-day follow-up.
-Total Year-2 range: $700–$1,700.
-Still fully treatable with one-time moderate protocol.
+Treatment now requires nest location, targeted injection, and a 30-day follow-up.
+Still fully treatable with a one-time moderate protocol.

 Colony